Skip to main content

 M400

-• The following macro will make the bed movement become a fast bed
+• The macro below will make the bed mesh action become a fast bed mesh

 [gcode_macro BED_MESH_CALIBRATE]